What is a commercial bridging loan?

 Where the exit is a refinance to a commercial mortgage, the lender will want to ensure that your new mortgage will be achievable.
 They will check the likely maximum loan on a commercial mortgage and won’t want to lend more than that, unless you have a way of covering the difference.

-What interest rate can I expect to pay?
+What commercial bridging loan rates should I expect to pay?

-When taking out a commercial bridging loan, a number of fees must be paid.
+On top of the interest charges, when taking out commercial bridging loans, a number of fees must be paid.
 They are:

 Lender arrangement fee – These fees are charged by the lender and can usually be added to the loan.
 Typically, you can expect this fee to be 1-2% of the loan amount.